snowdriftcoop/snowdrift/BUILD.md

 ## Install System Dependencies

-[Git], [PostgreSQL], and [Stack] are the only dependencies needed at the system level.
+[Git], [PostgreSQL], [Stack] and [Make] are the only dependencies needed at the system level.
 Stack takes care of finding or installing the correct GHC version.
 Some systems need a few additional libraries to support the core dependencies.

 **Follow the details for your system, then skip to the "Get the Snowdrift Code"